xcart/xc5-manual/en/modules/pos_system_for_x-cart/using_pos_system_for_x-cart/using_the_pos_system_module_(admin_area)/printing_barcodes.md

 **To print a barcode for a single product**:

 1. In the Products section of your store's Admin area (**Catalog > Products**), find the product for which you need to print a barcode and open it for editing.
-2. Click on the "Barcode" tab to access the page where you can print the product's barcode and {% link "wait for the QZ Print applet to load" ref_8E7oRDXS %}:
+2. Click on the "Barcode" tab to access the page where you can print the product's barcode and wait for the QZ Print applet to load:
     ![]({{site.baseurl}}/attachments/7504442/7602283.png?effects=drop-shadow)
 3. Use the **N items** input box to specify the number of barcode labels that needs to be printed and click the **Print barcode(s)** button.